 Each family is required to contribute a minimum of 20 family service hours to assist with school and parish activities each year.
-Service hours worked for your child's confirmation can not count as both confirmation and family service hours.
+Service hours worked for your child's Confirmation cannot count as both Confirmation and family service hours.

-- Please record all your service hours sheet and return it to the Office.
-The recording sheets are available on the website (stjbcatholic.com) and in the school office.
-In the event a family has not fulfilled their 20 hour requirement by April 20, the - 2.
-In the event a family has not fulfilled their 20-hour requirement by April 30, the family will be invoiced for the remainder of their hours at a rate of \$10.00 per unfulfilled hour.
-Unpaid invoices will be added to your 2023-2024 tuition bill.
+Please record all your services hours on the official recording sheet and return it to the office.
+The sheets are available on the website (stjbcatholic.com) and in the school office.
+In the event a family has not fulfilled their 20-hour requirement by April 30th, the family will have any unserved hours added to FACTS at a rate of \$10 per unfulfilled hour.